SierraCollegeCEC/sccec_sparkfun_avc/prototype/TDD.md

-[Kristoffer Semelka](https://github.com/soderstroff/) is responsible for the navigation subsystem, the bezier curve implementation, the Kalman filter equations specific to this project and their specific implementation, and the writing of this documentation.
+[Kristoffer Semelka](https://github.com/soderstroff/) is responsible for the navigation subsystem, the bezier curve implementation, the Kalman filter equations specific to this project and their actual implementation, and the writing of this documentation.

 ## License